 During the fiscal year, the County made the following transfer between cash funds:

-• \$3,967.10 was transferred from Excess Resale to Resale Property.
+• \$141.01 was transferred from Excess Resale to Resale Property for reimbursement of the cost of checks.
 Excess Resale is a trust and agency fund and is not presented on the County's financial statements.